+Nature At The Confluence is a story of renewal.
+The property that the campus sits on has been neglected and misused for nearly 100 years, but is being brought back to life.
+This project will beckon people to come explore its beauty once again.
+It is also a site of historical significance.
 Located halfway along the newly designated national Rock River Trail, this land has been used and explored by humans for more than 13,000 years.
 Ancient hunters, native American mound-builders, French fur traders and today’s river explorers have all traversed the waters and lands of this area.
-This history of the space along the banks of the Turtle Creek and Rock River make the Confluence an appropriate site to tell a very important story about urban ecology.
-It has the potentional to serve as a wonderful outdoor recreation and adventures for area families and students.
+This history of the space along the banks of the Turtle Creek and Rock River make the Confluence an appropriate site to tell a very important story about urban ecology and renewal.